mokshchaudhary/WASP/README.md

 # WASP
 ![wasp-header](https://i.imgur.com/0ukVt3a.jpg)
 </br>
 WASP aims to become a framework for IoT based devices and be able to provide non-technical (or just lazy devs) a backend for their IoT devices so they can focus on solving the problem instead of the worrying about the backend.
-We intend to add AI modeling to the framework to provide alerts and in-depth analysis of the data.</br>Project Status: Alpha
+We intend to add AI modeling to the framework to provide alerts and in-depth analysis of the data.</br><b>Project Status: Alpha</b>
 </br>
 ### Wasp uses 2 modules:
 - Wasp Mesh